 Rapidly changing climates and landscape modification are impacting species and ecosystems at all micro- and macroecological levels, incurring substantial economic and environmental costs (World Health Organization 2005, United Nations 2015, Kennedy et al. 2019).
 There is broad consensus among scientists, parliamentarians and applied decision-makers that anticipating probable future states is vital to mitigate impacts of environmental change on ecosystem functionality and services (Schmidt et al. 2010, Dietze et al. 2018, Intergovernmental Panel on Climate Change 2018).

 Two challenges impede the improvement and adoption of common forecasting tools in ecology.
 First, ecosystems are driven by networks of interacting biotic and abiotic processes (Levin 1998, Choler et al. 2001, Massoud et al. 2018).
 These dynamic natural processes are the products of multiple sources of variation including long-term trends, seasonal and other cyclic oscillations, environmental forcing, temporal dependence or species interactions (Choler et al. 2001, Dietze 2017, Auger‐Méthé et al. 2021).
-Second, ecological time series tend to be integer-valued variables, such as observations of species presence or abundance, that exhibit complex features including observation error, zero-inflation, over-dispersion, bounds, missing values and uneven sampling (Lindén and Mäntyniemi 2011, Simpson 2018, Warton 2018, Kowal and Canale 2020).
-(Hyndman and Khandakar 2008)Moreover, ecological observations are almost always multivariate when contextual information is considered.
+Second, ecological time series are often integer-valued variables, such as observations of species presence or abundance, that exhibit complex features including observation error, zero-inflation, over-dispersion, truncation at hard bounds, missing values and uneven sampling (Lindén and Mäntyniemi 2011, Simpson 2018, Warton 2018, Kowal and Canale 2020).
+Such discrete time series are far less supported in existing software than are real-valued series that can be modelled using assumptions of Gaussian error (Hyndman and Khandakar 2008).
+Moreover, ecological observations are almost always multivariate when contextual information, such as data from environmental predictors or observations of non-target species, is considered.
 These features make it difficult to analyse ecological time series while sufficiently accounting for the various systematic temporal components and multivariate dependencies (Auger‐Méthé et al. 2021).

 Time-series analyses are often concerned with decomposing temporal variation

 into components representing trend, seasonality, and other cyclic changes.
-Generalised Additive Models (GAMs), which are increasingly used in ecology to identify nonlinear relationships (Guisan et al. 2002, Hughes et al. 2018, Simpson 2018, Pedersen et al. 2019), offer a convenient way to accomplish this decomposition.
+Generalized Additive Models (GAMs), which are increasingly used in ecology to identify nonlinear relationships (Guisan et al. 2002, Hughes et al. 2018, Simpson 2018, Pedersen et al. 2019), offer a way to accomplish this decomposition.
 Outlined in detail previously (Hastie and Tibshirani 1990, Wood 2004), GAMs can briefly be described as modified Generalised Linear Models (GLMs) in which the linear predictor includes a sum of smooth functions representing functional relationships between covariates and the response:

 E(Y)=g-1β0+i=1Isi(xi) eq.
 1

 where E(Y) is the conditional expectation of a response assumed to be drawn from an exponential family distribution, β0 is the unknown intercept, the si’s are a set of smooth functions over one or several predictor variables (the x’s) and g is a monotonic link function.
-Each smooth si is composed of spline like basis functions whose coefficients (βi), which must be estimated, act as weights for the basis functions to control the smooth’s shape.
-The size of the basis expansion limits the smooth’s potential complexity, with a larger set of basis functions allowing greater flexibility.
+Each smooth si is composed of basis functions whose coefficients (βi), which must be estimated, act as weights for the basis functions to control the smooth’s shape.
+The total number of basis functions limits the smooth’s potential complexity, with a larger set of basis functions allowing greater flexibility.
 In addition to their ability to represent complex and non-linear ecological relationships, several other advantages of GAMs are that they can model a diversity of response families that accommodate ecological features such as zero-inflation and that they can be formulated to include hierarchical smoothing for multivariate responses (Wood 2017, Pedersen et al. 2019).